rchargel/geomapping-grails-plugin/README.md

 ***
 ## Configuration
-There is really only one configuration parameter for the geomapping plugin
+There is really only one configuration parameter required for the geomapping plugin

 *geomapping.apiKey=YOUR_GOOGLE_API_KEY*